 Our phone numbers per our Contact Page;

-Blankets & sheets are provided at desert camp and blankets on trek, but if you do have a preference to use a 2 or 2-3 season sleeping bag please feel free to bring it (December – February in particular);
+Blankets & sheets are provided at the fixed desert camp, and blankets only on trek – please bring a 2 or 2-3 season sleeping bag for desert trekking November – March;

 A small, sealable plastic bag to protect phones and camera from desert dust;